-- Launch TracPipe Specifier 2.
-It is listed in the Start button under Omega Flex, Inc, - If TracPipe Specifier 2 had been used previously, the last design used will open.
+- Win: Launch TracPipe Specifier 2.
+It is listed in the Start button under Omega Flex, Inc. Mac: Locate TracPipe Specifier 2 Mac in your Applications folder or use Spotlight to search for it.
+Double-click on the application to launch it. - If TracPipe Specifier 2 had been used previously, the last design used will open.
 Click on the "New" icon to start a new design.